-Thick, creamy and made with just 5 plant-based ingredients, this vegan milkshake is the perfect way to satisfy your chocolate craving.
+Thick, creamy and made with simple plant-based ingredients, this vegan milkshake is the perfect way to satisfy your chocolate craving.
 Top it with coconut whipped cream and a drizzle of chocolate sauce for the perfect chocolatey treat.

 While I love a milkshake made with good old ice cream, sometimes you just want something a bit more simple.
-This chocolate vegan milkshake is made with a base of banana and cashews for an extremely creamy but guilt free treat.
+This chocolate vegan milkshake is made with a base of banana and coconut cream for an extremely creamy but guilt free treat.

 Because of the nature of coconut oil, if you add the magic shell to your cup or mix it into the milkshake, it will harden as soon as it cools and add the perfect bit of chocolate crunch.